PDrifting/CBookDraft/book.markdown

 1. showing various typedef assignments
 2. using the literal suffix L to cast assigned values as 80-bit floats
 3. using a portion of the C Standard Library to access Functions for output
-4. exploring E Notation format specifiers
+4. exploring E-Notation format specifiers
 5. changing the character and width padding for floating point data
 6. setup of function main.